 Water is also classified as the universal solvent because it is capable of dissolving more substances than any other solvent known to science.
 Water is either hard or soft depending on the amount and types of minerals that are present.

-Soft water, which is best for shampooing, is rain water or chemically softened that contains small amounts of minerals.
-Hard water contains more minerals and reduce the ability of soap or shampoo to lather readily.
+Soft water, which is best for shampooing, is rainwater or chemically softened that contains small amounts of minerals.
+Hard water contains more minerals and reduces the ability of soap or shampoo to lather readily.
 It can also change the results of haircoloring.
 Hard water is found mostly where well water is used to supply the home.

 You can make a better professional shampoo selection if you know whether there is hard or soft water in your area.
 Most water softener companies can supply you with a kit to determine if your water is hard or soft.